-The theme of this year’s Adobe Summit was simple.
+The theme of Adobe Summit in 2018 was simple:

 People buy experiences, not products.